How to Identify 4 Buying Behavior Styles to Sell More Effectively

 • Give direct answers without a lot of “fluff”

-“I” Types
+Influencer “I” Types

 Influence or Talker types are friendly and talkative.
-They typically enjoy interacting with people and like chit chat.
+They typically enjoy interacting with people and like chitchat.
 Influencers respond well to testimonials and hearing about benefits in an upbeat, positive way.
-They tend to be less detail oriented, and focus more on the big picture.
+They tend to be less detail oriented and focus more on the big picture.

-How to improve communication with “I” types:
+How to improve communication when selling to “I” types:

 • Be friendly and animated with your conversation